 - Step 4E: Add more and repeat—Add more tomatoes, compress again, and repeat the process until the jar is tightly-packed with tomatoes 1/2″ below the top lip of the jar.

-- Step 4F: Double check headspace—This 1/2″ headspace is an important number to stay fairly accurate with—proper headspace helps the jars seal properly.
+- Step 4F: Double check headspace—This 1/2″ headspace is an important number to stay fairly accurate with—proper headspace helps the jars seal properly and safely.
 Bring out a ruler if you’re new to canning.
 Adjust the headspace by adding more juice/tomatoes or removing some.

 Step 5: Close and process